-Allan McCay is our latest Routledge Featured Author.
-Read our interview to discover more about his recent book with Michael Sevel, Free Will and the Law: New Perspectives.
+is our latest Routledge Featured Author.
+Read our interview to discover more about her recent book, Free Will and the Law

 What inspired to you to write this book?